 Other medications with the potential to exacerbate weakness include certain local anesthetics, beta blockers, calcium channel blockers, antiepileptics (gabapentin and phenytoin), phenothiazines, diuretics, procainamide, magnesium, and opioids.
 When any of these medications is given in the operating room or the recovery room, the potential for respiratory or bulbar weakness should be considered.

 Extubation — The anesthetic strategy for patients with MG should be designed to maximize the possibility of extubation at the end of surgery.
-Components of the plan include the use of short-acting anesthetics and multimodal analgesia to minimize opioid side effects, pulmonary toilet, and avoiding medications known to interfere with neuromuscular transmission (table 2 and table 3).
+Components of the plan include the use of short-acting anesthetics and multimodal analgesia to minimize opioid side effects, pulmonary toilet, and avoiding medications known to interfere with neuromuscular transmission (table 2).

 Criteria for extubation should be similar to those for any patient having surgery, with proof of adequate ventilation and oxygenation, strength, and the ability to protect the airway, once objective confirmation of reversal of NMBAs is obtained, if used.
 (See 'Reversal of NMBAs' above.)

 POSTOPERATIVE CONSIDERATIONS FOR PATIENTS WITH MYASTHENIA GRAVIS — The need for postoperative monitoring and/or hospital admission for patients with myasthenia gravis (MG) should be individualized based on clinical features, the surgical procedure, the type of anesthetic, the intraoperative and immediate postoperative courses, and the need for postoperative care, including pain relief.
 Preoperative consultation with the patient’s neurologist should include planning for postoperative care, the possibility of intensive care, and postoperative management of anticholinesterase medication.
 Chronic immunotherapies can be resumed when the patient is taking oral medications.